 There is plenty to see throughout the year.
 In spring the woodland is awash with spectacular bluebells and wood anemones while in autumn, the coloured leaves of beech and oak and the fantasic display of fungi merit a visit.

 Not much grows under the beech trees, but there are some strange and exciting exceptions.
 In July you can see the yellow bird’s-nest, a strange leafless plant, growing in some of the darkest parts of the beechwood.
 The fragile and rare narrow-lipped helleborine also flowers here.

 The reserve is owned by the Berkshire, Buckinghamshire & Oxfordshire Wildlife Trust and is open all year.
 There is a visitor centre, toilets and a picnic area.
 For more information go to www.bbowt.org.uk

 Small area suitable for wheelchairs.
-Most paths not suitable for manual wheelchairs.
-However an off-road mobility vehicle (tramper) is available from the visitor centre.
+Most paths not suitable for manual wheelchairs, off-road mobility vehicle available in visitor centre.

 Restricted access for dogs.